History of the Book in Special Collections at UMD

-This guide provides an introduction to special collection resources covering the history of the book.
+This guide provides an introduction to special collection resources covering the history of the book in Special Collections and University Archives at the University of Maryland.
 It highlights materials available in the Maryland Room in Hornbake Library, as well as additional online resources.
 Topics include the historical development of the book, bookbinding, the printing press, book illustrations, the fine press movement, and typography.
-To begin, consult the Getting Started menu below or use the tabs at the top of the page to browse the guide.

 There are several places to go to start your research on the history of the book: